E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Evaluation

-\textbf{\autia}. \autia\ successfully tracks users and exfiltrates their private data over BLE.
-We sniffed BLE advertisements emitted by e-scooters running our malicious firmware.
-We could identify each device from their fingerprint (e.g., motor serial number), allowing us to track users across four areas where we deployed BLE sniffers.
-The sniffers uploaded location data online, allowing for real-time tracking.
-We could read real-time mileage (e.g., 0x01B1 represents 433km), battery level (e.g., 0x2D represents 45\%), and other updated data.
+\textbf{\autia\ Eval}. \autia\ successfully tracks users, exfiltrates their private data over BLE, and de-anonymizes them.
+We could identify the two e-scooters from their fingerprint (e.g., motor serial number), allowing us to track users across the four areas where we deployed the BLE sniffers.
+Our tracking system, for example, reported up-to-date mileage (e.g., 0x01B1 represents 433km) and battery charge (e.g., 0x2D represents 45\%), while identifying the locations where the user stopped along a predefined route.
+We confirmed that, by leaking the battery charge, total mileage, last travel time, last travel mileage, and average speed, we could infer where they stopped, for how long, and whether they recharged the e-scooter (e.g., at their home).
+We also verified that the user is still trackable after factory resetting the e-scooter.

-We confirmed that the user is still trackable after a factory reset.
-We could also extrapolate the user's movements to some extent.
-For example, we made the user stop at a random position during a ride between two monitored locations.
-By leaking the total mileage, last travel time, last travel mileage, and average speed, we could infer where a user stopped and for how long.
-Similarly, by leaking the battery level, the attacker can infer whether the user stopped at a familiar place (e.g., home or office) to charge the e-scooter.

-\textbf{\adesa}. \adesa\ made the e-scooter unresponsive and not rideable.
+\textbf{\adesa\ Eval}.
+All \adesa\ attacks render the e-scooter unresponsive and not drivable within milliseconds.
 DES1 and DES3 cause the DRV to raise \emph{Error 21 - No Communication with BMS}, halting the motor and powering off the e-scooter after ten seconds.
-DES2 cuts power from all internal systems, powering off the e-scooter and barring it from powering on again.
-DES4 prevents battery charging regardless of the battery charger hardware or the e-scooter status (e.g., powered on or off).
-DES5 induces an endless lock state or reboot cycle, rendering the e-scooter unable to move and forcing it continuously to stay powered on.
+DES2 cuts power from all internals, permanently powering off the e-scooter.
+DES4 prevents battery charging regardless of the charger hardware or e-scooter status (e.g., powered on/off).

+DES5 induces an endless lock state or reboot cycle, rendering the e-scooter unable to move or power off.
+DES6 raises \emph{Error 23 - Internal BMS not activated}, which induces a constant beeping noise, and \emph{Error 24 - Supply Voltage out of range}, which powers off the e-scooter.
+DES7 ignores all sleep cycles even when the e-scooter is off, thus accelerating battery consumption.
+DES8 arbitrarily disables and re-enables regenerative braking, causing sudden and unpredictable deceleration and acceleration, putting a downhill driver at risk of falling off and injuring themselves.
+It also makes it harder to initiate braking by altering the brake lever responsiveness and modifies braking force by increasing or decreasing the brake current.
+By setting these parameters incorrectly on purpose, the attacker can generate too high a current and destroy the BMS board.